 One more thing about the tube.
 When it comes to escalators, Londoners abide by the unspoken mantra of “stand right, walk left”.
 Meaning that when you’re riding the seemingly miles-long escalators in the tube stations, stick to the right hand side of the escalators if you’re not going to walk at the same time.
 You’ll stay out of the way for anyone who wants to use the escalator like a staircase.
 This one is a very common mistake that tourists make in London!

-London Tourist Mistakes: Saving Money
+London Tourist Mistakes: How to Save Money When Visiting London

 Mistake #8: Ignoring that pile of change